learn-co-curriculum/dsc-convolutional-neural-networks-codealong/README.md

 ## Introduction

 In this code-along, we will reinvestigate our previous Santa image classification example.
 To do this, we will review loading a dataset from a nested directory structure and building a baseline model.
 From there, we'll demonstrate building a CNN and demonstrate its improved performance on image recognition tasks.
+You are recommended to run the cells in order to further explore variables and investigate the code snippets themselves.
+However, please note that some cells (particularly training cells later on) may take some time to run.
+[On a Macbook pro the entire notebook took ~15 minutes to run.]

 ## Objectives